pbogdan/pbg-minify/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A plugin to automatically combine and compress your CSS and Javascript assets, to reduce the number of requests and their size.
+A Wordpress plugin to automatically combine and compress your CSS and Javascript assets, to reduce the number of requests and their size.

 == Description ==